sundmanbo/opencalphad/TQ3lib-clean/readme.txt

-The TQ library is to access Open Calphad from application software
+The Open Calphad Applicatiopn Software Interface (OCASI)

+Based on the TQ standard for interfacing thermodynamic software

 Bo Sundman 27 September 2015

-There is a Fortran version and a tentative iso-C version
+There is a Fortran version and a tentative iso-C version.
+It may be possible to merge these.

 If you are not familiar with compiling and linking software and do not understand the intructions here please ask someone close to you for